HunBug/slpr/concept.md

-# 🧠 Core Concept: Laplacian Pyramid with Stochastic Reconstruction
+# 🧠 Core concept: Stochastic Laplacian Pyramid

-Instead of representing the image with Gaussian components or storing a compressed version, you now:
+We decompose images with a Laplacian pyramid and reconstruct with randomized local sampling to produce plausible, grainy detail at arbitrary zooms.

-1. **Decompose the image** into multiple spatial frequency bands using a **Laplacian pyramid**
+1. Decompose into spatial frequency bands via a Laplacian pyramid
-2. **Reconstruct the image stochastically**, using **local-neighborhood-based sampling**
+2. Reconstruct stochastically using local-neighborhood sampling with jitter
-3. Add **randomness/dithering** in how details from each level are added back in
+3. Add controlled randomness (dither/noise) per level
-4. At higher zoom levels, rely on **lower frequency bands**, enriched by **noise-based inference** of high-frequency detail
+4. At high zoom, rely on lower-frequency structure and synthesize plausible detail
-5. Get results that are:
+5. Results are:

    * **Dotty and grainy**
    * **Plausibly detailed** on zoom-in